 Please Note: Mobility-Advisor.com is not able to provide or accept wheelchair donations.
-However, below is a list of organizations that give and/or accept donated mobility equipment for people in need.
+Yet, below is a list of organizations that accept and redistribute donated mobility equipment to help people in need.

 If you are looking to donate mobility equipment or seek a donated wheelchair or other mobility aid, contact one or more of the following local resources for referral contacts in your city or region.